flowdock/flowdock-example-integration/README.md

 # Polldock - A Flowdock example integration

-This is a simpe Polling application that shows how to integrate an application to Flowdock to receive notifications.
+This is a simpe Polling application that shows how to integrate an application to Flowdock to receive threaded activities.

 ## Setup